 - 6. Political leaders in individual authorities and many local authority professional groups across London have already taken action.
 The Chief Executive London Committee (CELC) has set up an Environment sub-group with an initial focus on climate change.
 The London Directors' Environment Network (LEDNet) has set up a 'climate change cluster', where a group of directors focus on climate change discussions and regularly report back to the whole network for input and review.
 There is a common desire for improved collaboration on planning and delivering climate action plans. - 7.
 London Councils TEC Executive and full TEC have discussed climate change at its last three meetings.
+The Executive also discussed this in November and were keen for regular feedback on this topic area.
 The latest work has proposed a programme of aligned activities developed from wider thinking across London local government. - 8.
 This work will require additional resource, estimated to be a maximum of £289,000 covering a two-year period from February 2020 and this can be funded from uncommitted resources held in a specific reserve within the TEC funding stream.
 Members of TEC wish to deploy resources to this end.
 However, climate change related activities are not within the functions delegated to TEC in the TEC Agreement and are therefore currently outside TEC's authority. - 9.
-Leaders' Committee however could agree to undertake the work as outlined in the table below in paragraph 12, with this work being funded by a transfer from TEC specific reserves.
-Leaders' Committee would need to give approval to accept the transfer of resources from TEC to the Joint Committee for this purpose. - 10.
-The Executive will, therefore. wish to take a view on the proposed work to address climate change; to offer guidance on refining the goals of that work and then to consider the question of the proposed transfer of TEC specific reserves to fund the new activity, in advance of a report being presented for consideration by Leaders' Committee on 3 December 2019.
+Leaders' Committee however can agree to undertake the work as outlined in the table below in paragraph 12, with this work being funded by a transfer from TEC specific reserves.
+Leaders' Committee needs to give approval to accept the transfer of resources from TEC to the Joint Committee for this purpose.